-Research Internship: Climate, Security & Middle East (Fall 2019)
+Research Internship: Climate, Security & Middle East (Spring 2020)

 The Center for the National Interest is seeking energetic undergraduate and graduate students (though non-students may also apply) interested in international affairs to apply to be Research Interns.
 Interns will assist Climate and Security Program Director Geoffrey Kemp with research on geopolitical and geoeconomic developments in the Greater Middle East.
 Interns will make important editorial and research contributions to projects examining the national security implications of climate change and the nexus of geopolitics and environmental security.